UDC-GAC/SparkEC/README.md

 SparkEC is an error correction parallel tool whose goal is to correct DNA Sequencing errors.
 It is implemented upon the [Apache Spark](https://spark.apache.org) Big Data framework.

 This project is based on the [CloudEC](https://github.com/CSCLabTW/CloudEC) tool.
-The underlying Multiple Sequence Alignment (MSA) algorithms keep being the same, but the code architecture has been completely refactored and the Apache Hadoop framework has been replaced by Spark.
-Other optimizations include the split-based system, the avoidance of preprocessing of the input datasets and the use of more memory-efficient data structures.
+The underlying Multiple Sequence Alignment (MSA) algorithms provided by CloudEC keep being the same in SparkEC, so their correction accuracy is ensured, but the code architecture has been completely refactored and the Apache Hadoop framework replaced by Spark.
+Other optimizations provided by SparkEC include the split-based system, the avoidance of preprocessing of the input datasets and the use of more memory-efficient data structures.

 ## Getting Started